Sunita-Shrestha/AI-Object-Detector/README.md

 This is a **supervised learning** project because:

-- You manually provided labeled images for each class.
+- I manually provided labeled images for each class.
-- The model learns by mapping input images to the labels you defined.
+- The model learns by mapping input images to the labels I defined.
 - Training involves comparing predictions with the correct labels and adjusting the model to reduce errors.

 **In summary:**